About me (Sage Sharp)

 Unless otherwise stated, all photos are Copyright Sage Sharp, licensed under CC-BY-NC-SA.
 This means you can redistribute and modify my photos, as long as it’s for non-commerical purposes.

 Photos that I do not own the copyright to will have a link to the author’s webpage (e.g. Flickr account), and the photo alt text will attribute that photographer.
-If you do not want your photographs to be a part of this website, drop me an email at my first name at thesharps.us
+If you do not want your photographs to be a part of this website, contact me via email.

 I do not allow my posts to be reproduced in whole on other sites.
 Quoting longer sections is fine, as long as a link is provided beside the quote.
 Posting translations into other languages are allowed, as long as the blog post contains a link to the original post at the top of the page, and you understand you are required to take down the post if I request it.